Mukesh-A/communiti-MultiSigner-Escrow/README.md

 require functions to check the address is valid || !valid, then look for the fund transfer has required amount to send the receiver.

 ## Escrow Contract
-lets take an exmaple to understand escrow contract. suppose person A want to send ether to B for the issue of X product.when the smart contract starts A's ether get locked by a middle man lawyer(in the contract) then when the Product X reach to Person A then the Ethers which is locked in lawyers will be released to Person B
+lets take an example to understand escrow contract. suppose person A want to send ether to B for the issue of X product.when the smart contract starts A's ether get locked by a middle man lawyer(in the contract) then when the Product X reach to Person A then the Ethers which is locked in lawyers will be released to Person B
+Difficulty part in this contract was to understand the working of Lawyer(Locking of ethers).